GOOD SHEPHERD PASTORAL UNIT

 + RCIA (Rite of Christian Initiation of Adults) Team offers to journey with adults who may be inquiring into or exploring the possibility of becoming members of the Catholic faith community.

-+ Baptismal Preparation offers parents a monthly evening of reflection and discussion around the meaning of Baptism in their lives and an understanding of the Baptismal liturgy.
++ Baptismal Preparation offers parents preparation around the meaning of Baptism in their lives and an understanding of the Baptismal liturgy.

 Parish Organizations include:

 + Catholic Women’s League + Knights of Columbus + Secular Franciscans